JimmyTwoShoezZz/TD-Game/notes/notes.md

 Also, the rail gun and artillery should be combined in the same way we combined the shotgun and flamethrower I’d like to set a game constraint so that it’s only possible to build towers between rounds, not during the waves I want an energy crystal tower.
 It doesn’t have an active attack, but it buffs other  towers damage, attack speed, and cooldowns for abilities.
 It would be a late game tower, expensive to unlock
+💡 Targeting Logic Ideas (per tower)
+Targeting Mode	Description
+Closest (default)	Targets the enemy closest to the tower.
+Farthest Along Path	Targets the enemy closest to escaping (end of path).
+Great for panic-mode towers.
+Lowest Health	Finishes off weak enemies.
+Good for fast-firing towers.
+Highest Health	Focuses fire on tanks.
+Useful for heavy damage towers.
+Lowest Armor	Shreds soft targets.
+Pairs well with rapid fire.
+Cloaked Only	Targets stealth units if the tower has detection.

 **Enemies / Abilities**
 Human Ground Units